Last Updated on August 8, 2022 by lindseymahoney

 I kept the bedding simple with a gray quilt and pinstriped sheets.
 I upgraded his old pillows with these moisture-wicking pillows from Downlite.
 They are super comfortable and great for sleepers who run hot at night!
 Thomas loves to read before going to bed and I was really excited to install sconces on each level of the bunk bed for him to use at night.

-When I scrapped the DIY bunk bed, I also scrapped the DIY desk that attached to it.
+When I scrapped the DIY bunk bed, I also scrapped the DIY desk that was attached to it.
 Sometimes I need to remind myself that I don’t have to create these elaborate designs to achieve my purpose.
 I am lucky that I have such an easy client who wasn’t asking for custom creations. 🙂

 I decided to challenge myself to use what I had in our home to create this homework station for Thomas.
 I gave a desk we already owned a little refresh with black paint and gold knobs.
 In the garage, I found brackets and scrap wood to create the floating shelves above the desk.
 Using leftover wood stain, I warmed up the shelves with a quick coat before attaching them to the walls.

 I had purchased this small lamp for our wet bar but we really didn’t use it much.
 I decided it was perfect for the desk area!
 Next, I filled an animal mug full of no. 2 pencils for my artistic boy to draw.

 My kids are both on a major Harry Potter kick these days and every night we read 10 pages of the Harry Potter series.
 Open shelving is another great place to showcase book collections.

 Reading Nook & Mural